Huddle01/monorepo-sdk/apps/docs/pages/docs/getting-started/add-iframe.md

 # Add Huddle01 Iframe

+<font color='red'> Add a few lines here on how iFrame lets you embed Huddle01 on your app </font>

 > **_NOTE:_** Request for access to the Iframe pkg on Huddle01's discord or reach out to the team.

 ## Quick Start

+You must have the latest version of `Nodejs` installed on your machine.
+You can download the latest version of `Nodejs` from [here](https://nodejs.org/en/download/).

 Install the `huddle01-iframe` pkg from **_npm_** or **_yarn_**